lhtlinda/A4/README.md

 clusters have very few connections.
 Two different clusters are connected to each other, but two elements in different clusters might not necessarily be able to reach one another.
 I have made the Dijkstra so that if an element is unreachable from current person, a statement will be printed out to say that it’s two different clusters.
-I implemented Tarjan’s Algorithm to find clusters, defined as a group of strongly connected elements in which each element can reach every other.
+I implemented Tarjan’s Algorithm using stack to find clusters, defined as a group of strongly connected elements in which each element can reach every other.
 This function can be called separately to detect clusters and print out different clusters and the people they contain.